-General Manager of Jiangsu Sunpower Pipe-Line Engineering Technology Co., Ltd.
+Mr. Xiang Bing General Manager Of Jiangsu Sunpower Pipe-Line Engineering Technology Co., Ltd

-Mr Xiang Bing joined Sunpower Group in April 2004 and was the General Manager of the Pipe-line Engineering Division of Jiangsu Sunpower Technology Co., Ltd..
-He is currently a Director and the General Manager of Jiangsu Sunpower Pipe-Line Engineering Technology Co., Ltd..
-He graduated in Heat Engineering from Harbin Institute of Technology in 1997, and completed a postgraduate course of Business Management in Nanjing University from 2008 to 2010.
+Mr Xiang Bing joined Sunpower Group in April 2004 and was the General Manager of the Pipe-line Engineering of Jiangsu Division Sunpower Technology Co., Ltd..
+He is currently a Director and the General Manager of Jiangsu Sunpower Pipe-Line Engineering Technology Co.,Ltd..
+He graduated with a Bachelor's degree in Heat Engineering from Harbin Institute of Technology in 1997, and completed a postgraduate course of Business Management in Nanjing University from 2008 to 2010.
 From 1997 to 1998, he was a design research technician at the Nanjing Boiler Plant.
 Between 1999 and 2004, he worked in Jiangsu Sunpower Petrochemical Engineering Co., Ltd., and covered roles in procurement, technology and production management.
-From April 2004 to April 2006, he served as Deputy Director of the Pipe Support Plant at the Jiangning District under Jiangsu Sunpower Technology Co., Ltd..

 From April 2006 to February 2008, he served as Deputy Director of and Director of the Pipe Support Plant under the Pipe Support Division.
 From February 2008 to March 2013, he served as Deputy General Manager of and Director of the Pipe Support Plant under the Pipeline Accessories Division of Jiangsu Sunpower Technology Co., Ltd. and of Jiangsu Sunpower Machinery Manufacturing Co., Ltd..
-Between March 2013 and February 2015, he was the General Manager of the Pipeline Accessories Division of Jiangsu Sunpower Technology Co., Ltd. and Jiangsu Sunpower Machinery Manufacturing Co., Ltd..
-Since February 2015, he has been a Director and the General Manager of Jiangsu Sunpower Pipe-Line Engineering Technology Co., Ltd..
+Between March 2013 and February 2015, he was General Manager of the Pipeline Accessories Division of Jiangsu Sunpower Technology Co., Ltd. and Jiangsu Sunpower Machinery Manufacturing Co., Ltd., Since February 2015, he has been a Director and General Manager of Jiangsu Sunpower Pipe-Line Engineering Technology Co.,